knyghty/deps/draft/accessibility-team.rst

   the issue tracker, etc.

-The responsibilities of the Accessibility Team are expected to change over time, and are to be decided by conensus of the team, with input from the Technical Board as required. to begin, several areas have been identified:
+The responsibilities of the Accessibility Team are expected to change over time, and are to be decided by consensus of the team, with input from the Technical Board as required.
+To begin, several areas have been identified:

 - Deciding on any relevant accessibility guidelines to follow, such as WCAG, and at which conformance level.

-- Implementing automated testing to catch simpler issues, working with the ops team as needed to integrate this into the CI process.
+- Implementing automated testing to catch issues, working with the ops team as needed to integrate this into the CI process.

 - Fixing accessibility issues in Django and associated projects.